-In 2004 Pam moved to New Brunswick where she became known for her acrylic paintings of “wonky villages”, abstracts and wood creations of which many can now be found in homes and businesses across Canada, the United States and Europe.
+In 2004 Pam moved to Bouctouche, New Brunswick where she became known for her paintings of “wonky villages”, abstracts and wood creations of which many can be found in homes and businesses across Canada, the United States and Europe.

-After returning home to Ontario in 2011, Pam has merged her whimsical maritime style with nostalgic elements of the railway, country life and small town Ontario as she continues to find inspiration in Smiths Falls and surrounding areas.
+After returning home to Ontario in 2011, Pam merged her whimsical maritime style with nostalgic elements of the railway, country life and small town Ontario as she continued to find inspiration in Smiths Falls and the Ottawa Valley.

-Pam's art is varied and she enjoys combining different mixed mediums into her pieces including acrylic paint on canvas, wood, watercolour, photography, pysanky and Paverpol.
-Artwork can be purchased and commissioned by contacting her studio - firstname.lastname@example.org
+Pam's art is varied and she enjoys combining different mixed mediums into her pieces including acrylic paint on canvas and wood, watercolour, photography, pysanky and Paverpol.

-Pam is an active member of the Rideau Lakes Artists Association in Westport, Ontario and as a Certified Paverpol Instructor, she now offers workshops in her studio for new and aspiring artists wishing to explore the world of Paverpol.
+Pam is an active member of the Rideau Lakes Artists Association in Westport, Ontario and she is a Certified Paverpol Instructor.

 Art can be purchased or commissioned by emailing Pam at her studio firstname.lastname@example.org